kuzzleio/documentation/src/api/1/controller-security/get-credential-fields/index.md

 ## Response

-Return an array of accepted field names.
+Returns an array of accepted field names.

 ### Example with the "local" authentication strategy: